News + Events

 .

-The past Friday, May 23 was the pre-launching of: País Matinal: Historia crítica del arte de Guatemala, 1871-2020.
-An initiative of GT 20-21
+May 23, 2025 was the pre-launching of: País Matinal: Historia crítica del arte de Guatemala, 1871-2020.
+An initiative of GT 20-21.
+Book will launch in Spring 2026.

 Participants: Co-editors Cecilia Fajardo-Hill, Jose L. Falconi, and Hugo Quinto